 People in the churches of our day seem to be at a crossroads.
 Many truly desire God’s presence and activity and are praying for a great touch from God, while others seem somewhat afraid to release their lives to God.

-When God does His mighty work in the midst of His people, several truths must be recognized:
+When God does His mighty work in the midst of His people, His people must recognize:

 - God has always desired to work through His people, but they have not always recognized His initiative in their lives, or His activity around them.